metabase/metabase/docs/databases/connecting.md

 GRANT pg_read_all_data TO bi_tool;
 ```

-If you don't want to give read access to the entire database at once, you can set up read permissions to specific tables like this:
+If you don't want to give read access to the entire database at once, you can set up read permissions to specific schemas or tables.
+The example below grants access to a specific table (not the entire schema):

 ```sql
 GRANT USAGE ON SCHEMA "your_schema" TO bi_tool;